aws-solutions/research-service-workbench-on-aws/workbench-core/authentication/docs/authenticationService.md

 ## Integration with Express

-Documentation on integrating AuthenticationService can be found [here](./authenticationMiddleware.md).
+Documentation on integrating AuthenticationService with Express can be found [here](./authenticationMiddleware.md).

 ## Extending AuthenticationService